-Nannette — Feminist, funny, brilliant, relevant, human, emotive stand up comedy, available in Netflix.
+Nannette — Feminist, funny, brilliant, a relevant, human and emotive stand up comedy.
+Available in Netflix.

 Regina Hartley on hiring non traditional profiles: those who don’t always look good on paper may be just the person you need to hire. — This Ted Talk from 2015, is more relevant than ever.
 You can have the best skills in the world, but is your passion and your “hunger” that will take you to the place where just a few arrive.